petrushchako/certification/AWSMastersCertification/CLF-C02/ExamTips.md

 - Understand that `S3` is object storage
 - `S3` provides durability, scalability, security and versatility
 - Know that each object stored in S3 has data, a key (unique within a bucket) and metadata.
+- Understand the difference of retrieval times and fee differences between classes.
+- Know if there is one or more AZ for data storage.
 -